rkorrelboom/babylonjs-starter/README.md

 ## BabylonJS starter ##
 This repo offers an easy to use starter kit for a BabylonJS project.
-You can use it to create a client only but if you also want to do some server side stuff with websockets for example you can extend the already build in server.
+You can use it to create a client only but if you also want to do some server side stuff you can easily implement it in the server class.

 ## Features ##
 * BabylonJS